Azure-Samples/azure-cosmos-db-python-getting-started/README.md

 # Developing a Python app using Azure Cosmos DB
 Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
 One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
 This sample shows you how to use the Azure Cosmos DB with the SQL API to store and access data from a Python application.

+> You will find a detailed Quickstart here: [Build a Python application using an Azure Cosmos DB SQL API account](https://docs.microsoft.com/azure/cosmos-db/create-sql-api-python)

 ## Running this sample

 * Before you can run this sample, you must have the following prerequisites:
-    * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) or [Azure Cloud Shell](https://shell.azure.com) - Install if you want to execute commands via the CLI instead of the Azure portal.
+    * [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest) or [Azure Cloud Shell](https://shell.azure.com) - Install if you want to execute commands via the CLI instead of the Azure portal.
-    * [Azure Cosmos DB Account](https://docs.microsoft.com/en-us/azure/cosmos-db/) using the Azure portal or the Azure CLI.
+    * [Azure Cosmos DB Account](https://docs.microsoft.com/azure/cosmos-db/) using the Azure portal or the Azure CLI.
         * Create with [Azure portal](https://portal.azure.com) and select 'Core (SQL) API'.
-        * Create with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) with this command: `az cosmosdb create --name <account-name> --resource-group <resource-group-name>`.
+        * Create with [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest) with this command: `az cosmosdb create --name <account-name> --resource-group <resource-group-name>`.
 Note that the default API is Core (SQL) when creating a Cosmos DB account with the CLI.
     * [Visual Studio Code](https://code.visualstudio.com/)
     * [Python extention for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python#overview)
     * [Python 3.6+](https://www.python.org/downloads/) with \<install location\>\Python36 and \<install location>\Python36\Scripts added to your PATH.